ZcashFoundation/zebra/book/src/dev/rfcs/0005-state-updates.md

 over all transactions, if the data is available by other means; they're specified this way for clarity.

+## Request / Response API
+[request-response]: #request-response

+The state API is provided by a pair of `Request`/`Response` enums.
+Each `Request` variant corresponds to particular `Response` variants, and it's fine (and encouraged) for caller code to unwrap the expected variants with `unreachable!` on the unexpected variants.
+This is slightly inconvenient but it means that we have a unified state interface with unified backpressure.

+This API includes both write and read calls.
+Spotting `Commit` requests in code review should not be a problem, but in the future, if we need to restrict access to write calls, we could implement a wrapper service that rejects these, and export "read" and "write" frontends to the same inner service.

+### `Request::CommitBlock(Arc<Block>)`
+[request-commit-block]: #request-commit-block

+Performs contextual validation of the given block, committing it to the state if successful.
+Returns `Response::Added(BlockHeaderHash)` with the hash of the newly committed block or an error.

+### `Request::CommitFinalizedBlock(Arc<Block>)`
+[request-commit-finalized-block]: #request-finalized-block

+Commits a finalized block to the sled state, skipping contextual validation.
+This is exposed for use in checkpointing, which produces in-order finalized blocks.
+Returns `Response::Added(BlockHeaderHash)` with the hash of the committed block if successful.
 ### `Request::Depth(block::Hash)`
 [request-depth]: #request-depth